matthewleighton/javascript_oop_calculator/README.md

 At an overview, the calculation is solved by looping over the calculation array, dealing with higher priority operators first, leaving lower priority operators to be handled on a second loop.
 For example, 1+2*3, after the first loop, becomes 1+6.
 The ‘1+’ was ignored on the first loop, since the next digit, 2, was actually associated with the next operator due to its higher priority.

 Parentheses (including both brackets and everything between) are stored in the array as a single value - another calculation object within the parent calculation.
 When one is encountered while solving the outer calculation it is immediately solved and replaced with its return value by running its runCalculation() function, just as the outer calculation is currently doing.
-This recursion can potentially result in us going several levels deep when solving parentheses within parentheses.
+This recursion can potentially result in several iterations of runCalculation() running within each other when solving parentheses within parentheses.
 (For example “2\*(3+4*(5+6)+7))”).